 Under the new regulations, the following parties will require authorisation through the FCA:

 - Providers - parties that enter into and administer funeral plan contracts.
-This will include those operating before the FCA regulations come in.
+This includes those operating before the FCA regulations began.

 - Intermediaries - those selling funeral plans to the public on behalf of providers.
 This includes funeral directors, will writers and other lead generators.

 The list of authorised service providers consists of 26 companies and their plans.
 These providers make up around 87% of the funeral planning industry in the UK.

 What about funeral plan providers not included in the FCA register?

 Some providers chose not to apply for authorisation, and some operators didn’t receive FCA’s approval.
 Providers looking to exit the sector were obliged to: